foo123/FILTER.js/api-reference.md

 * `HueExtractor` : extract a range of hues from the image
 * `CannyEdges` : an efficient Canny Edges Detector/Extractor
 * `HaarDetector` : detect features in image using Viola-Jones-Lienhart openCV algorithm with `HAAR` cascades (adapted from [HAAR.js](https://github.com/foo123/HAAR.js))
-* `ConnectedComponents` : extract the connected components and their bounding boxes (TO BE ADDED)
+* `ConnectedComponents` : extract the connected components of an image (and their bounding boxes)
 * `LipContourExtractor` : extract lip shape contour using Enevo's Jumping Snake (active shape) algorithm (TO BE ADDED)